By Dalia Colón

 ● Ask if the ride you’re interested in has a single-rider line.
 “The single rider lines are usually much faster than the regular lines.
 You can always meet up after the ride and discuss your favorite parts,” Roseboom said.

-● “Park hopper passes are needed in order to ride the train back and forward from Diagon Alley to Hogsmeade,” Mayhew notes.
+● “Park to Park passes are needed in order to ride the train back and forward from Diagon Alley to Hogsmeade,” Mayhew notes.
 “Without this ticket you cannot experience the train!
 Make sure you use those tickets.”